 Significantly, Thailand’s economic growth rate has, for some years, lagged behind its Asean peers who have higher rates of population growth.
 ‘Thailand faces not just ageing challenges but challenges from changing consumers and workers,’ says Amlan Roy of Credit Suisse. ’Thailand needs to face up to its demographic challenges in a very urgent, consolidated and holistic fashion.’

-Calls for a programme to deal with elderly dependency
+Calls for a plan to deal with elderly dependency

 In 2013, the Thai National Economic and Social Development Board called on the Thai government to draw up a plan for family development to deal with projected growth in Thailand’s dependent population by 2040.
 It also called for self-sufficiency measures such as a scheme for retirement savings.

 Supavud Saichae, Head of Research at the Thai securities firm Phatra Securities, said at that time: ‘I’m sure we can do better, there is no universal health care and benefits are being expanded from a social security system set up several decades ago.
 Industrial workers and civil servants have pension funds.
 But over 20 million workers in the agricultural and informal service sectors do not have such schemes and it is likely they will not have enough savings to retire on.’

 Thailand’s government has not been inactive